 Fortunately, there is a solution to this problem.
-We will tell you how to get around a dead key fob.
+We will tell you how to start and unlock a car with a dead key fob.

 How to Unlock & Start a Car With a Dead Key Fob

 The procedure of how to unlock and start a car with a dead key fob differs heavily depending on your car model.
-However, here is a general list of things that works in most car models:
+Follow these steps to unlock & start your car with a dead key fob: